actions/importer-labs/gitlab/2-audit.md

 1. Find the `audit_summary.md` file in the file explorer.
 2. Right-click the `audit_summary.md` file and select `Open Preview`.
-3. This file contains details that summarizes what percentage of your pipelines were converted automatically.
+3. This file contains details that summarize what percentage of your pipelines were converted automatically.

 ### Review audit summary